-16.12 Loss of Medicaid Coverage for Special Needs Plan Members
+16.11 Loss of Medicaid Coverage for Special Needs Plan Members

 Medicare Advantage offered by Wellpoint D-SNP (Dual Eligible Special Needs Plan) members are eligible for both Medicare and Medicaid; however, they may have different levels of Medicare cost sharing assistance based on their Medicare Savings Program.
 DSNP members who do not receive full Medicare cost share assistance and who are not enrolled in the Qualified Medicare Beneficiary (QMB) program may be required to pay cost sharing and copayments for services.
 Members are encouraged to be cognizant of their eligibility to ensure there is no loss or gap in coverage that would result in liability of cost share.

-Note: If the Part A deductible and Part B deductible are not already met at the time of the beneficiary's loss of coverage, the member will be responsible for the extended Length of

-Services (LOS) per diem cost share for inpatient facilities and/or any coinsurance on professional and outpatient services.
+Note: If the Part A deductible and Part B deductible are not already met at the time of the beneficiary's loss of coverage, the member will be responsible for the extended Length of Services (LOS) per diem cost share for inpatient facilities and/or any coinsurance on professional and outpatient services.

-16.13 Wellpoint Self-Service Website and the Provider Inquiry Line

-The Wellpoint self-service website at provider.wellpoint.com/ provides a host of online resources, such as our Online Provider Inquiry Tool for real-time claim status, eligibility verification, and prior authorization status.
+16.12 Wellpoint Self-Service Website and the Provider Inquiry Line verification, and prior authorization status.
 You can also submit a claim or prior authorization request, print referral forms or directories, or obtain a member roster.
 Detailed instructions for use of the Online Provider Inquiry Tool can be found on our website.